mediatainment/mongoid_cart/README.md

     # Your model MUST HAVE the following fields:

-    field :title, type: String # Title/Name of the product field :sku, type: String # unique Product ID field :net_price, type: Float # simple net price for item field :units, type: Array # should provide an array with values for units
+    field :product_title, type: String # Title/Name of the product
+    field :sku, type: String # unique Product ID field :net_price, type: Float # simple net price for item field :units, type: Array # should provide an array with values for units